Roscoe, Texas: Arts and culture

+The Plowboy Mudbog is a biannual off-road competition held at the George Parks Baseball Complex.
+Participants navigate a 200-yard mud course in pursuit of cash prizes and trophies.
+The event typically attracts 60–80 vehicles and over 2,000 spectators.
+Net proceeds support youth athletics, including the Roscoe Little League.

+The summer edition coincides with the Independence Day Celebration on the first weekend of July.

+Each October, the Mudbog aligns with the West Texas Wind Festival, a one-day street fair celebrating the nearby Roscoe Wind Farm and the region's renewable energy heritage.

 Education

 The City of Roscoe is served by Roscoe Collegiate Independent School District.
 The recent wind development in the area has enabled Roscoe ISD to update its aging facilities built in the era of the Works Progress Administration.
 Since the 2012–13 school year, all of the district's students have been in new or updated buildings.
 Roscoe Collegiate ISD operates one of 50 Early College High Schools in Texas in partnership with Western Texas College in Snyder.
 Students of Roscoe Collegiate High School have the ability to earn an associate degree from Western Texas College at the time of high school graduation.
 The mascot of Roscoe Collegiate High School is the Plowboys.

 Transportation

 In addition to the Union Pacific, another rail line, the Roscoe, Snyder and Pacific Railway (RS&P), formerly extended 50 mi from Roscoe to Fluvanna, passing through Snyder.
 Built in 1908, the railway served as a bridge between the Atchison, Topeka and Santa Fe Railway in Snyder and the then-Texas and Pacific Railway in Roscoe.
 Although the RS&P became one of the most profitable short lines in the nation during its early years, passenger service was discontinued in 1953, freight service was discontinued in the late 1970s, and most of the tracks outside of the city had been removed by 1984.